How to Raise Your Emotional Intelligence as a Leader

 What are your levels of Emotional Intelligence at work?
 Do they need to be improved?
 Here are 3 ways to begin improving your EI right now.

 Reflect.
 Take the time to consider your own emotions at work.
 What do you experience when co-workers disagree with you?
-When an unpleasant email comes your way?
-When your boss does not seem to value your work?
+What emotion do you feel when an unpleasant email comes your way?
+What feelings arise when your boss does not seem to value your work?

 Engage.
 Being interested in those you work with shows empathy.
 Ask how your fellow team members are doing with their projects and listen to their answers.
 Follow-up.

 Gain perspective.
 Ask those you work with for feedback on how you manage setbacks, change, and conflict.
 Be open to their comments and practice more effective approaches if needed.With ESCI Coaching certifications from Korn Ferry-Hay Group (Boston, MA), and a decade of experience in delivering ESCI assessments and coaching for both individuals and leadership teams, Growing Self coaches Linda P., MA, ESCI Certified Coach, and Meagan T., MA, ESCI Certified Coach, welcome you to schedule a free consultation to learn more about building your Emotional Intelligence skills.